top of page

 Indoor Learning

-The indoor spaces support a wide range of learning styles and energy needs, including:
+The indoor stations support a wide range of learning styles and energy needs, including:

 • Art makerspace with painting, crochet, and clay